Movers and SHAKERS

 Home flipping is experiencing reduced returns and a much more difficult and risky environment.
 The nature of flipping is that it usually burns itself out in a cyclical nature.
 Low ROI and few available properties signal the top of the cycle.
 Signs of reduced activity in this area suggest investible cash is being sidelined.

 As we saw with stimulus checks and the market reaction, large sums of money placed in people’s hands is either spent, invested, or used to reduce liabilities.
 Many landlords will receive their portion of the $47 billion reimbursements for uncollected rent and use it to pay overdue bills.
-Others that have been keeping up with their costs will see it as found money, money they can put to work or treat themselves with.
+Others that have been keeping up with their costs will see it as found money, money they can put to work (invested) or to treat themselves.
 Putting it to work, in light of current conditions, is not as likely to mean purchasing additional real estate, or even improving current properties.
 These owners had a hard lesson last year, and the Supreme Court has as much as told Congress, if you want eviction moratoriums, pass a law.
 Meanwhile, home prices dropped last month; interest rate increases could push prices down further.
 This opens the door for landlords who have been made whole to decide if it’s time to cash out on their properties that are now sitting near record highs in an environment fraught with negative pressures.

 Simply put, money not being invested in flipping, money from the landlord reimbursements, money from landlords cashing out, all has to go someplace.
 The stock market has been breaking records, it’s liquid, not subject to moratoriums on earned income, and has few carrying costs.
 It is perhaps the natural alternative.
 This is not to say the stock market doesn’t have its own concerns.
 The implication is that although real estate has historically outperformed, at this time in history, investors may find stocks the preferred alternative.

 Nothing happens in a vacuum.
 The bond market impacts the stock and real estate markets, both impact gold and other commodities; new stimulus checks will impact cryptocurrency, weather impacts farm prices, new regulations, etc. Everything is connected.
-Looking ahead how one may impact the other is a way for investors to keep ahead.
+Looking ahead to how one may impact the other is a way for investors to keep ahead.
 Real estate had gotten to the point where people were once again speaking as though it can only go up forever – popular TV shows encouraged home flipping.
 This era may be ending.
 As for rental properties, they had become a burden on many over the past 17 months.
 For those landlords that will be handed a check worth 17 months of rent, in what is still a very strong but possibly declining real estate market, the opportunity to get out of the business will be compelling.

-A Look at real Estate Risks to the Stock Market
+A Look at Real Estate Risks to the Stock Market

 Who benefits from America’s Jobs Plan?